-Noncurrent trade receivables include refundable amount from the PEMC arising from recalculation of November and December 2013 spot prices as directed by the ERC.
-In 2014, the Group, PEMC, and other WESM participants signed a Multilateral Agreement pending the resolution of cases filed by WESM participants in the Supreme Court.
-On various dates in 2014 to 2016, ACEN recorded collections in relation to the Multilateral Agreement amounting to ₱1,123.51 million.
-In June 2016, the 24-month period of repayment prescribed; hence, the Group provided an allowance for doubtful accounts related to Multilateral Agreement amounting to ₱13.75 million.
-NorthWind also recorded collections amounting to ₱115.08 million in relation to the Multilateral Agreement.
-Collections are presented as "Trade payables" under "Other noncurrent liabilities" (see Note 20).
-Noncurrent trade receivables also include FIT system adjustments that are expected to be realized beyond 12 months after end of reporting period.
-FIT system adjustments are discounted using the PHP BVAL Reference rates on transaction date ranging from 2.06% - 2.45%.
+In December 2013, there were elevated WESM prices because of a Malampaya outage.
+As a result, ERC issued an Order imposing Administered/Regulated Pricing, which was lower than the WESM rates at the time.
+The receivables from PEMC Multilateral Agreements is the refundable amount from the PEMC arising from recalculation of November and December 2013 spot prices as directed by the ERC.
+In 2014, ACEN, PEMC, and other WESM participants signed a Multilateral Agreement pending the resolution of cases filed by WESM participants in the Supreme Court.
+On various dates in 2014 to 2016, ACEN Group recorded collections in relation to the Multilateral Agreement amounting to P1,123.51 million.
+Collections are presented as "Trade payables" under "Other noncurrent liabilities" (Note 17).